Milo-D/libvmcu-Virtual-MCU-Library/README.md

 # Overview
 ![mdx](https://user-images.githubusercontent.com/46600932/103389512-93ba8800-4b0f-11eb-911b-fa8c8d6123c1.png)

 MDX is an easy and fast CLI Debugger for AVR programs, with a focus on accurate simulation.
-It has some nice extra features built in like:
+It has some useful features built in like:

 - Backstepping
 - Peripheral Simulation (Timers, ...)
 - Annotations for IO-Registers
+- Static Analysis
 - Dataflow Visualization
 - Headless Mode
 - easy setup and easy usage